handruin/spdif-ka/README.md

 - If you use utilities like foobar200 with a WASAPI plugin, you may encounter some strange behaviour with this tool.

 ### Tested platforms
-- At this time, spdif-ka has only been tested under Windows 8.1 64-bit using the .net framework 4.5.
+- At this time, spdif-ka has been tested under Windows 8.1 64-bit, Windows 10 64-bit using the .net framework 4.5.

 ### Ways to help
 - **Fix bugs, add features.** Fix an **[open issue](https://github.com/handruin/spdif-ka/issues?state=open)** on this repo.
 This spdif-ka utility is an Open Source Project.
 Please contribute by recommend enhancements, writing code, testing, fixing bugs, etc.
-- **Donations.** If you would like to support with a donation:
+- **Optional Donations.** If you would like to support with a donation:
   - Bitcoin address:  *12c9ox5o9NekSf1AYD6x6tzAYCvvNgCUGp*
   - Dogecoin address: *DGckZfy5Qh3tTYw1E44NCCanZKQ6gMVtiK*